mantidproject/mantid/scripts/Imaging/imgpy/docs/filters.md

 ## Region of interest
 ```
   -R [REGION_OF_INTEREST [REGION_OF_INTEREST ...]], --region-of-interest [REGION_OF_INTEREST [REGION_OF_INTEREST ...]]
-                        Crop original images using these coordinates, after rotating the images.
+                        Crop original images using these coordinates.
+The selection is a rectangle and expected order is - Left Top Right Bottom.
                         If not given, the whole images are used.
-                        Example: --region-of-interest='[150,234,23,22]'.
+                        Example: --region-of-interest 150 234 23 22
 ```
 ## Air Region
 ```
   -A [AIR_REGION [AIR_REGION ...]], --air-region [AIR_REGION [AIR_REGION ...]]
                         Air region /region for normalisation.
+The selection is a rectangle and expected order is - Left Top Right Bottom.
-                        For best results it should avoid being blocked by any object.
+                        For best results the region selected should not be blocked by any object in the Tomography.
-                        Example: --air-region='[150,234,23,22]'
+                        Example: --air-region 150 234 23 22
 ```
 ## Median Filter
 ```